-Once the system call is successfully interrupted, the surrounding code must return control out of the foreign import, back into Haskell code, so that any blocked exception can be raised if the masking state of the thread allows it.
-Being under mask gives the Haskell code an opportunity to detect and react to the interrupt error code from the c call.
+Once the system call is successfully interrupted, the surrounding code must return control out of the foreign import, back into Haskell code, so that the throwTo Haskell exception can be raised there.

 If the foreign code simply retries the system call directly without returning back to Haskell, then the intended effect of interruptible disappears and functions like System.
 Timeout, timeout will not work.